su2code/su2code.github.io/_tutorials/design_features/Inviscid_2D_Unconstrained_NACA0012.md

 If you are having trouble converging your adjoint calculation, we often recommend adjusting the level of dissipation, along with reducing the CFL condition with the `CFL_REDUCTION_ADJFLOW` option, or even imposing a hard limit on the value of the adjoint density variable using the `LIMIT_ADJFLOW` option.
 While increasing the dissipation or limiting the adjoint variables can sometimes help to stabilize a solution, **note that overly increasing the dissipation or imposing limits that are too strict can result in decreased accuracy**.
 One should fully investigate the effect of these parameters, and ideally, a gradient accuracy/verification study should be performed (one can always compare against finite differencing).

-As a side note, in case you are planning to use the discrete adjoint mode, SU2 software will not use these parameters unless you activate the option `INCONSISTENT_AD`
+As a side note, in case you are planning to use the discrete adjoint mode, SU2 software will not use these parameters unless you activate the option `INCONSISTENT_AD`.

 Now, we present the options that specify the optimal shape design problem:
 ```